chainskills/chainbizz/README.md

-# ChainBizz - Your Decentalised Business Platform
+# ChainBizz - Your Decentralised Business Platform